jenny075/Age-estimation-and-sex-classification/README.md

 we trained the AgeNet and SexNet on the 12-leads ECG inputs to create baseline models and reproduce the paper results.
 Next, we trained the networks on different combinations of a reduced set of leads to examine our hypothesis.
-The models were trained on 4- leads, 6-leads, and 8-leads inpu
+The models were trained on 4- leads, 6-leads, and 8-leads inputs.

 | Model      | AgeNet (R^2) |  SexNet (AUC)   |